DimmestP/chimera_project_manuscript/README.md

+# Probing 3'UTRs as Modular Regulators of Gene Expression

-# Modular effects of yeast 3'UTRs and cis-regulartory elements inside yeast 3'UTRs on mRNA abundance
+Modular effects of yeast 3'UTRs and cis-regulatory elements on mRNA abundance.
 This repository contains the data and analysis files for the manuscript:

-> Probing 3'UTRs as Modular Regulators of Gene Expression,  Jamie Auxillos, Samuel Haynes, Abhishek Jain, Weronika Danecka, Edward Wallace
+> Probing 3'UTRs as Modular Regulators of Gene Expression.
+> Jamie Auxillos, Samuel Haynes, Abhishek Jain, Clemence Alibert, Weronika Danecka, Edward W.J.
+Wallace

 The data and code (including ALL analysis referred to in the paper) required to create the manuscript is included in this GitHub page.
-The R package Bookdown, created by Yihui Xie, can be used to recreate the manuscript and a makefile is provide to re-calculate most of the analysis.
+The R package [Bookdown](https://bookdown.org/) can be used to recreate the manuscript and a makefile is provide to re-calculate most of the analysis.

 ## Overview